-Processing times differ between paper submitted and electronically submitted US Waiver applications.
-For more information on electronically submitted applications, see #21.
-Due to delays in acquiring RCMP Certified Records from Ottawa, and Court Records, most US Waiver applications take 2 to 4 months to assemble, and another 1 to 3 months to process by Homeland Security, including the time it takes to do an FBI background check.
+Due to delays in acquiring RCMP Certified Records from Ottawa, and Court Records, most US Waiver applications take 2 to 4 months to assemble and another 5 to 6 months to process by Homeland Security, including the time it takes to do an FBI background check.
 Click Here for the Most Current Application Processing Times.
 Note: Other offices promising faster processing times only set their clients up for a major disappointment.
-Note: In emergency circumstances, Humanitarian Parole (a Port Parole Permit can be obtained from U.S. Customs and Border Protection, Homeland Security and/or USCIS, which is a permit that allows the applicant to enter the U.S. while their Waiver application is being processed.
-However, such permits are now only guaranteed for emergency medical treatments, or to attend a funeral of an immediate family member.
+Note: In emergency circumstances, Humanitarian Parole (a Port Parole Permit) can be obtained from U.S. Customs and Border Protection, Homeland Security, or USCIS, which is a permit that allows the applicant to enter the U.S. while their Waiver application is being processed.
+However, such permits are now only guaranteed for emergency medical treatments or to attend a funeral of an immediate family member.
 All other “emergencies” fall into a gray area and can be denied if the application is not prepared correctly.
-All Port Parole Permit information is provided at no extra cost for all applicants who have applied for a Waiver through our office.
+All Port Parole Permit information is provided to applicants who have applied for a Waiver through our office.
 It can be customized according to the applicant and their situation and include a compelling Cover Letter addressed to U.S. Customs.

 No. At this time, people convicted of only 1 Summary offense can enter the USA without a Waiver unless the Summary offense was a Possession of Narcotics, Sexual Assault/Interference, Child Pornography, Unlawful/Private Video Recording, and any related offenses.
 The following Summary offenses are allowed: One or two DUIs (DWI), Failure to Blow, Reckless Driving, Mischief, Possession of a Restricted Weapon, Illegal Possession of a Firearm, Fail to Appear, Fail to Comply, and General Assault (Sec 266).
 Having any or all of these offenses is generally not a problem as long as no other charges that are considered to be a crime involving moral turpitude appear on your record.